logo

 What is the procedure ?

-However, Judicial Separation proceedings finish with a Conditional Order (previously known as the Decree Nisi).
+However, JS proceedings finish with a Conditional Order (previously known as the Decree Nisi).

 Like divorce, a Statement of Arrangements form [setting out plans for any children] is also required together with the original or a certified copy of the Marriage Certificate.
 You can also expect to pay similar fees as those for a divorce petition.